 The Poké Ball Artifact in Vintage Japanese Pokémon Cards

-One card changed how I look at vintage holos forever : my childhood #038 Base Set Japanese Ninetales.
-I carried it with me everywhere I went — worn smooth, full of memories.
-Years later I held it to the light and finally saw it: a perfect circle with a straight line through the middle, shaped exactly like a Poké Ball.
+I carried that card with me everywhere as a kid — it was my lucky charm.
+Years later, I tilted it under the light and finally noticed it: a perfect circle with a straight line running through the middle, shaped exactly like a Poké Ball.

-It wasn't random.
-It was a manufacturing artifact — the faint impression left by the foil press rollers in the late 1990s.
+It wasn’t random.
+It was a manufacturing artifact left by the foil press rollers back in the late 1990s.
+That moment sparked something in me, and I’ve been obsessed with these marks ever since.

-The Full PB Holo Mark is a manufacturing artifact created during the foil-stamping process used on many Japanese Pokémon cards from the late 1990s to early 2000s.
-When the foil sheet was pressed, the rollers sometimes left behind a faint circular impression with a straight dividing line running through the center — shaped exactly like a Poké Ball.
-It always appears on the front holo field, primarily inside the illustration box (the Trade Please! promo being the rare vintage holofoil back-only exception).
-These marks vary in size, position, and clarity, but when they're clean and centered, they become something collectors quietly treasure.
+It’s a manufacturing variation created during the foil-stamping process on many Japanese Pokémon cards from the late 1990s to early 2000s.
+When the foil sheet was pressed, the rollers sometimes left behind a faint circular impression with a straight dividing line through the center — exactly like a Poké Ball.

 * 1998 Japanese Pokémon Trade Please Holofoil back